 Here are the five pitfalls to avoid when closing a checking account:

-1. Forgetting to Shut Off Automatic Bill Payments from Checking Account
+1. Forgetting to Shut Off Automatic Bill Payments from a Checking Account

 Compare Dozens of Checking Accounts Online

 Compare checking account fees, requirements, and more.
-Use our easy search tool to find your next checking acount.
+Use our easy search tool to find your next checking account.

 2. The Neglect Method: Letting a Checking Account Dwindle Away